FreedomBen/awk-hack-the-planet/README.md

 # Awk:  Hack the Planet['s text]!

 [Slides](https://raw.githubusercontent.com/FreedomBen/awk-hack-the-planet/master/Slides%20for%20Awk-%20Hack%20the%20planet%5B's%20text%5D.pdf)
-and source code to go along with Ben Porter's Awk talk at Linux Fest Northwest 2019
+and source code to go along with Ben Porter's Awk talk at Linux Fest Northwest 2020

-NOTE:  For those interested in the recording of the talk, I was informed that because it was a "tutorial" talk it was not recorded.

-I am planning to record the talk and put it on YouTube myself, and I will link to it here.
-I was just suitably chastised for my slacking and will try to get this done soon.

 If you want to contact me: